People

 BS Horticulture, University of Wisconsin-Madison

-Thomas is a long-time vegetable variety trial researcher now turned data
+Thomas is a long-time vegetable variety trial researcher now turned data manager.
+He can be spotted in community gardens and research stations recording observations or formatting data.

 Marissa Nix